Personal Tax -> Business -> Canada Pension Plan (CPP), Quebec Pension Plan (QPP) and Employment Insurance (EI) -> EI rates

 Premium rates for current and earlier years can be found on the Canada Revenue Agency (CRA) web page EI premium rates and maximums.

 For more information on the EI clawback, see our article EI benefit repayment (EI clawback).

-Note: Québec started providing their own parental benefits beginning January 1, 2006, so their EI rates are lower.
-See the article on the Québec Parental Insurance Plan.
+Note: Quebec started providing their own parental benefits beginning January 1, 2006, so their EI rates are lower.
+See the article on the Quebec Parental Insurance Plan.

-Copyright © 2002 - 2013 Boat Harbour Investments Ltd. See Reproduction of information on TaxTips.ca
+Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
+See Reproduction of information from TaxTips.ca